![]() |

 Types of relationships

 There are five different types of relationships.
-You can combine relationship types to get the data you need for your DocGen Packages.
+You can combine relationship types to get the required data for your DocGen Packages.

 Relationship Type | Description |